jocic/CPP.DynamicProgramming/readme.md

 ## Problems

 *   [Fibonacci Sequence](001-fib/main.cpp) - Write a function `fib(n)` that takes in a number as an argument.
 The function should return the n-th number of the Fibonacci sequence.

+*   [Grid Traveler](002-gridTraveler/main.cpp) - Say that you are a traveler on a 2D grid.
+You begin in the top-left corner and your goal is to travel to the bottom-right corner.
+You may only move down or right.
+In how many ways can you travel to the goal on a grid with dimensions m * n?